octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 The network details can be any because it does not depend on the host's network.

-The IPVLAN L3 will attach to the hosts network and routes have to be created mandatory.
+The IPVLAN L3 will attach to the host's network and routes have to be created mandatory.

-Duplex resolution might not always be possible in this scenario.
+The duplex resolution might not always be possible in this scenario.

 Create the L3 network:
 ```